ssmerd/online-yoga/README.md

 * ### Inspiration

 The project was inspired by the code institute Love Running project.
+I used social media code from the Love Running project.

 * ### HTML and CSS